astronomer/docs/learn/airflow-weaviate.md

 :::caution

 The provider used in this tutorial is currently in beta and subject to change.
-Once the provider is released this tutorial will be updated the provider source code will be available.
+Once the provider is released, this tutorial will be updated and the provider source code will be available.
 The example code from this tutorial is also available on [GitHub](https://github.com/astronomer/airflow-weaviate-tutorial).

 :::